Electronic Arts: 2013–2022: Andrew Wilson era, Disney partnership, and monetization

 On March 18, 2013, John Riccitiello announced that he would be stepping down as CEO and a member of the Board of Directors on March 30, 2013.
 Larry Probst was also appointed executive chairman on the same day.
 Andrew Wilson was named as the new CEO of EA by September 2013.
-In April 2013, EA announced a reorganization which was to include dismissal of 10% of their workforce, consolidation of marketing functions which were distributed among the five label organizations, and subsumption of Origin operational leadership under the President of Labels.
+In April 2013, EA announced a reorganization which was to include dismissal of 10% of its workforce, consolidation of marketing functions which were distributed among the five label organizations, and subsumption of Origin operational leadership under the President of Labels.
 EA acquired the lucrative exclusive license to develop games within the Star Wars universe from Disney in May 2013, shortly after Disney's closure of its internal LucasArts game development in 2013.
 EA secured its license from 2013 through 2023, and began to assign new Star Wars projects across several of its internal studios, including BioWare, DICE, Visceral Games, Motive Studios, Capital Games and external developer Respawn Entertainment.

 In April 2015, EA announced that it would be shutting down various free-to-play games in July of that year, including Battlefield Heroes, Battlefield Play4Free, Need for Speed: World, and FIFA World.
 The reorganization and revised marketing strategy lead to a gradual increase in stock value.
 In July 2015, Electronic Arts reached an all-time high with a stock value of US$71.63, surpassing the previous February 2005 record of $68.12.
 This is also up 54% from $46.57 in early January 2015.
 The surge was partly attributed to EA's then-highly anticipated Star Wars Battlefront reboot, which released one month before Star Wars: The Force Awakens, also highly anticipated.

 During E3 2015, EA vice-president Patrick Söderlund announced that the company would start investing more on smaller titles such as Unravel so as to broaden the company's portfolio.
 On December 10, 2015, EA announced a new division called Competitive Gaming Division, which focuses on creating competitive game experience and organizing ESports events.
 It was once headed by Peter Moore.
-In May 2016, Electronic Arts announced that they had formed a new internal division called Frostbite Labs.
+In May 2016, Electronic Arts announced that it had formed a new internal division called Frostbite Labs.
 The new department specializes in creating new projects for virtual reality platforms, and "virtual humans".
 The new department is located in Stockholm and Vancouver.
 EA announced the closure of Visceral Games in October 2017.
 Prior, Visceral had been supporting EA's other games but was also working on a Star Wars title named Project Ragtag since EA's acquisition of the Star Wars license, even hiring Amy Hennig to direct the project.
 While EA did not formally give a reason for the closure, industry pundits believed that EA was concerned about the principally single-player game which would be difficult to monetize, as well as the slow pace of development.